alphagov/re-build-systems/examples/gds_specific_dns_and_jenkins/README.md

     If you're using bash, add a space at the start of export `AWS_ACCESS_KEY_ID` and export `AWS_SECRET_ACCESS_KEY` to prevent them from being added to `~/.bash_history`.

+1. Transfer ownership of the Github OAuth app

+    Skip this step if you are provisioning the platform only for test or development purpose.
+Otherwise, you should transfer ownership of the app to `alphagov`.
+    To do so, click the "Transfer ownership" button located at the top of the page where you copied the credentials from.
+Input `alphagov` as organisation.

 1. Export the environment and team names set during DNS provisioning

 	```